U Thant: Early life

 After the death of his father, Thant believed he would not be able to complete a four-year degree and instead worked for a two-year teaching certificate at Rangoon University in 1926.
 As the eldest son he had to fulfill his filial duties and responsibilities to the family.
-At university, Thant, together with Nu, the future Prime Minister of Burma, studied history under D. G. E. Hall.
+At university, Thant, together with future Prime Minister Nu studied history under D. G. E. Hall.
 Nu was told by a distant mutual relative to take care of Thant and the two soon became close friends.
 Thant was elected joint secretary of the University Philosophical Association and secretary of the Literary and Debating Society.
 In Rangoon, Thant met J.S.
 Furnivall, the founder of The Burma Book Club and The World of Books magazine, to which Thant regularly contributed.
 Promising a good post, Furnivall urged Thant to complete a four-year university course and join the Civil Service, but Thant refused.
 After earning the certificate, he returned to Pantanaw to teach at the National High School as a senior teacher in 1928.
 He contacted Furnivall and Nu regularly, writing articles and participating in The World of Books translation competitions.

 In 1931, Thant won first place in All Burma Teachership Examination and became the school's headmaster by the age of twenty-five.
 Urged by Thant, his friend Nu took the local superintendent of schools position.
 Thant regularly contributed to several newspapers and magazines under the pen name "Thilawa" and translated a number of books, including one on the League of Nations.
 His major influences were Sir Stafford Cripps, Sun Yat-sen and Mahatma Gandhi.
 In the days of tense political climate in Burma, Thant stood moderate grounds between fervent nationalists and British loyalists.